 How do you start?

-- Materials and Worst Case Analysis
+- Materials and Equipment

 - Acceptance Criteria

-Good test protocols can take time to develop, and adequate resources should be allocated at the beginning of the projects.
-Writing protocols retroactively or mid-way through the project because you are trying to save time often results in delays and unclear expectations and test reports.
+Proper test protocols can take time to develop, and adequate resources should be allocated at the beginning of the projects.
+Writing protocols retroactively or mid-way through the project because you are trying to save time often results in delays and unclear expectations in test reports.
 Delays can be easily prevented if the correct steps are mapped out, particularly if you do not perform testing routinely.
 In our experience, the most successful customers are the ones that put in the forethought to identify the regulatory needs and risks at the beginning, then mitigate it through the protocols instead of doing it on the fly.